Does your homepage need resuscitating?

 How can the problem be fixed with CSS?

-First, we want to point out that the role of CSS is not to completely change good design.
+First, we want to point out that the role of CSS is not to completely undo your great design work.
 Instead, it strives to fix issues that hamper the performance of a site, when these problems stem from visual elements.

 CSS can be used to rectify stilted scrolling, which can be an immediate source of frustration for web users.
 The first step is identifying what causes the problem, and then identifying a clever way to fix it.